fjp321/sassy/README.md

 `wget https://raw.github.com/fjp321/fuzzy-goggles/main/gui.sh`

-to get the bash script to emerge the packages for the gui that I use and to download the configs from the dotfiles folder.
+to get the bash script to emerge the packages for the gui that I use as well as edit config to how I use them.

 ## Important Note
 ### No Safety Checks